flowcean/flowcean/docs/getting_started/new_project.md

 Note that those definitions are only used for the example environment described earlier.

 Your actual environment object might need more variables.
-Flowcean allows yout to specify your environment according to the characteristics of your data source.
+Flowcean allows you to specify your environment according to the characteristics of your data source.

 Next, we need to define the function to provide inputs for the simulation.